Wu Shaoxiang: Biography

 Wu Shaoxiang was born in 1957 in Jiangxi Province, China.
 Having only received ongoing formal education until he was twelve, Wu was sent to work on a farm to lay bricks and saw wood for rafters.
 It was only when he turned twenty-one that he could he begin his career as a sculptor.

-From 1978-1982 Wu studied sculpture at the Jingdezhen Ceramics Institute, then left to work at the China National Design Association in Beijing for two years.
-From 1984-1987, he pursued postgraduate studies under the sculptor Professor Zheng Ke, at the Central Academy of Arts and Design, now the Central Academy of Fine Arts, Tsinghua University, Beijing, China.
+From 1978 to 1982, Wu studied sculpture at the Jingdezhen Ceramics Institute, then left to work at the China National Design Association in Beijing for two years.
+From 1984 to 1987, he pursued postgraduate studies under the sculptor Professor Zheng Ke, at the Central Academy of Arts and Design, now the Central Academy of Fine Arts, Tsinghua University, Beijing, China.
 After graduating with a master's degree, he taught as a lecturer at the academy.

 An important figure in China's New-Wave art movement, Wu won the first scholarship awarded by the city of Beijing, and was named one of the "Ten Most Influential Chinese Avant-Garde Artists" by Fine Arts of China (the most important magazine at the time for modern art published in China).
 The purpose behind the New-Wave group was to review traditional Chinese art through courageous experimentation in the face of the ever-increasing influence of Western culture, in order to bring Chinese art to the modern world.
 In 1988, the National Art Museum of China organized its first major solo exhibition, and in the same year, he was the first modern Chinese artist to be allowed to place a sculpture - "Meditation" - in a public space in Europe.
 On June 6, 1989, two days after the massacre on Tiananmen Square, he was able to leave China with the help of the Austrian Embassy.
 He settled in Austria with his wife Jiang Shuo, who is also a sculptor, and their son.
-In 1991, he created "Apple," his first sculpture made entirely of coins.
+In 1991, he created "Apple", his first sculpture made entirely of coins.
 It was included in the Guinness World Records Book 1995 and is now in the Austrian National Bank.
 He obtained Austrian citizenship in 1993 and published a book of his sculptures since his arrival in Europe.
 He exhibited at this time in Europe and Asia.
 After cancer treatment in 1996 he built a new studio in Carinthia with his wife Jiang Shuo and wrote the autobiographical novel "The Shadow of the Sun".
-In 2006, he set up a studio in Beijing, and later he published "Art of Sculpture," which became a textbook for all Chinese universities.
+In 2006, he set up a studio in Beijing, and later he published "Art of Sculpture", which became a textbook for all Chinese universities.
 He is a visiting professor at the Academy of Fine Arts of Fu Dan University in Shanghai since 2008.
 Due to its increasing popularity, 2012 saw the opening of a studio in Berlin.
 Alternating Wu Shaoxiang lives today in Austria, Berlin and Beijing.
 2017 he became a visiting professor at Tianjin Academy of Fine Arts.
 His works are also widely collected by museums and prestigious institutions worldwide.